eventide-project/docs/user-guide/message-store/install.md

 See also: [Database Administration Tools](./tools.md)

-## Database Name and Database User
+## Database Name

-By default, the database creation tool will create a database named `message_store` and a database user named `message_store`
+By default, the database creation tool will create a database named `message_store`.

-If you prefer either a different database name or a different database user, see the [database administration tools instructions](./tools.md) for more info.
+If you prefer either a different database name, you can override the name using the `DATABASE_NAME` environment variable.

+See the [database administration tools instructions](./tools.md) for more info.

 ## Write a Test Message to Message Store (Optional)